Netgate is offering COVID-19 aid for pfSense software users, learn more.

-The Captive Portal function in pfSense allows securing a network by requiring a username and password (or only a click through), entered on a portal page.
+The Captive Portal function in pfSense® software allows securing a network by requiring a username and password (or only a click through), entered on a portal page.

-If authentication is used, this can be performed using pfSense’s built-in user management, or an external authentication server such as a RADIUS server.
+Authentication can be performed using pfSense the pfSense built-in user management, or an external authentication server such as a RADIUS server or an LDAP server.

 The best source of captive portal information can be found in the pfSense Book.

-Captive Portal is configured from Services > Captive Portal, where Zones can be created or updated.
+Captive Portal can be configured from Services > Captive Portal, where Zones can be created or updated.

-Captive Portal Zones allow for the creation of separate, independent portals that operate on one or more separate interfaces.
+Captive portal Zone allow for the creation of separate, independent portals that operate on one or more separate interfaces.
 For example, there could be a zone for Wireless and a zone for Wired.
 Each zone has a completely isolated set of pages, configuration, users, etc.

-One zone may by used by multiple interfaces, but an interface can be bound to only one zone may be used per interface.
+One zone may be used by multiple interfaces, but an interface can be bound to only one zone.

 Captive Portal Tab¶